P.O

-Pyo Ji-hoon (born February 2, 1993),known professionally as P.O, is a South Korean rapper, singer and actor.
+Pyo Ji-hoon (born February 2, 1993), known professionally as P.O, is a South Korean rapper, singer and actor.
 He is the youngest member of the boy group Block B and its sub-unit Bastarz.
-As an actor, he has appeared in television series Encounter (2018–19) and Good Partner (2024).
+As an actor, he has appeared in television series Encounter (2018–19), Hotel Del Luna (2019), Good Partner (2024), and Teach You a Lesson (2026).

 Early life and education

 P.O was born Pyo Ji-hoon on February 2, 1993, in Seongsan-dong, Mapo District, Seoul, South Korea.
 He attended Hanlim Multi Art School, graduating in 2012.

 Career

 Pre-debut

 P.O got acting lessons in elementary school and entered Hanlim Multi Art School to chase after his original dream of becoming an actor.
 He then fell in love with Hip hop together with his bestfriend Mino.
 He decided to rejoin Stardom Entertainment, after they kicked him out previously before he lost weight and ignored offers from other agencies, to debut with Block B.